-Finally, the HSE and HSE-funded services such as Spunout, Jigsaw, MyMind, Childline and Turn2Me, are providing access to e-mental health services, including on-line counselling, if needed.
+Finally, our partners in the HSE and in HSE-funded services such as Spunout, Jigsaw, MyMind, Childline and Turn2Me, are providing access to e-mental health services, including on-line counselling, if needed.
 Details of the services being provided are available here.